ditatompel/ditatompel/machines/p50/README.md

 Replacement for my [ThinkPad T420](../t420).

+This is my personal laptop config file.
+The configurations under this directory is not intended to _rice_ your desktop.
+Maybe this dotfiles repo is one of most boring desktop you ever see, trust me!
+No compositor, no transparency, no animation, nothing.
+Just basic BSPWM with polybar plus my most used app config.

+I put my configs and scripts here for my self, to make me easier moving my machine to the new one if something bad happen to my beloved laptop.
+But, if you find it useful for you, just clone and edit to fit with your need.

-This repo is far from complete, I'll update this repo during my spare time.
+> This repo is far from complete, I'll update this repo during my spare time.

 ## System Hardware